ACS Snapshot

 Rezoning:

 - In 2013 ACS shifted to a model of having eight elementary schools with four K-2 facilities that feed into four 3-5 facilities.
-In 2018 the school system further rezoned to accommodate the opening of Creekside Elementary.
-The system now has nine elementary facilities until a 10thcampus can be constructed to pair with Yarbrough Elementary.
+In 2018 the school system further rezoned to accommodate the opening of Creekside Elementary and in 2023 with the opening of Woodland Pines Elementary School.
+The system now has 10 elementary facilities.